 How To Align Sales and Marketing: Learn The 3 Pillars of Alignment

 Hi, I’m Jeff Davis.
 I am a keynote speaker, business coach, and host of the Alignment Podcast.
 My story is really simple.
 It frustrated me that sales and marketing did not understand how to leverage each other.

 I actually did not intend to start the kind of work I have now, but it got to a point where I told myself I had to find solutions.
 My situation that time bothered me a lot, so that’s where everything came from.

 I started my career in sales, and that’s where I saw opportunities.
 I noticed that when we interacted with Marketing, they didn’t quite understand what we needed in the field.
 We would go to customers with the materials that Marketing gave us, but we would end up not using them.
 Sometimes we lied to our Managers and say we used what Marketing gave us but in reality, we threw it away.

 When we met with Marketing, we pretended that everything was great.
-At that time, from the business standpoint, I didn’t know how to articulate my frustrations.
+At that time, from a business standpoint, I didn’t know how to articulate my frustrations.
 That was one of the things that motivated me to go back to business school.
 I wanted to have credibility as a marketer and understand how that role fit in the organization along with sales.

 Eventually, I went back to business school and transformed myself into a marketer.
 I became part of a brand team and did digital marketing.
 Then I got out of the corporate world and began a career in the startup space.